middleverse/MiddleVerse/README.md

 ### I love to build & I adhere to these principles:

-:balloon: Simplicity is the major key.
+:balloon: Keep it simple.

 :balloon: Create & learn daily.

+:balloon: Build with purpose.

 :balloon: Let your intuition guide you.

-:balloon: Build with purpose.

 :balloon: Leave nothing unfinished.